Igigog/anomaly-modding-book/src/reference/file-formats/models/group.md

 ## About

-Source file that stores a list of static objects in a group
+Source file storing the list of objects in the group.

-- Features and limitations are similar to [*.level](../game-levels/dot-level.md) format
+- Features and limitations are similar to [*.level](../game-levels/dot-level.md) format.

 ___